TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

 <h2>Activity 5.7: Blog Assignment</h2>

 Write a blog post on the following:  Consider Brookfield and Silberman and discuss how you can build adult education learning experiences that would assist participants to think deeply through a question, issue or problem.
 Keeping in mind Wang’s assertion that learning “is not merely influenced by social context… but shaped by the extent of participant engagement in practice” (p.
-120), be more practical than theoretical in your response; include illustrative examples of adult learning techniques representing 3 of the 8 principles of adult learning listed above.
+120), be more practical than theoretical in your response; include illustrative examples of adult learning techniques representing three of the eight principles of adult learning listed above.

 &nbsp;